archphile/thepenguin/content/blog/2017-09-28-how-to-properly-set-up-your-sony-a6000.md

 The videos I highly recommend ar the ones by [that1cameraguy](https://www.youtube.com/user/that1cameraguy).
 This guy is amazing: he has created three videos of more than 80 minutes in total, trying to explain each one of the settings found in A6000 menu.

-If you want to learn almost everything about the sony's autofocus settings then you should wath the included videos by [Gary Fong](https://www.youtube.com/user/GFIGARYFONG).
-Although his suggestions are not my daily driver, it's always good to know what this camera offers and know how to use continuous autofocus with moving objecs or people, face recognition etc. when needed.
+If you want to learn almost everything about the Sony's autofocus settings then you should watch these videos by [Gary Fong](https://www.youtube.com/user/GFIGARYFONG).
+Although his suggestions are not my daily driver, it's always good to know what this camera offers and to know how to use continuous auto-focus with moving objects or people, face recognition etc. when needed.

-However If you don't have the time to watch them all, just spend as much time as you can on the first three videos and after that will you have a very good idea on what this brilliant camera can do.
+However If you don't have the time to watch them all, just spend as much time as you can on the first three videos.
+Very soon, you will have a very good idea on what this brilliant camera can do.